User Guide

 How to use this data

-Communities and council’s have a strong and proud history of leading climate action and many are working towards 100% renewable energy goals and ambitious zero emissions targets.
+Communities and councils have a strong and proud history of leading climate action and many are working towards 100% renewable energy goals and ambitious zero emissions targets.
 With an understanding of the largest emissions sectors in your local area, you can target your activities to high impact areas.

 2. Advocating for next steps: Use Snapshot to advocate with your elected representatives, council and community.
 This could include setting a community-wide target or obtaining council support or endorsement.
 You can use this report to secure funding to employ a staff member to lead this work, or to develop local climate action plans.